Edward Lagrone: Early life and crimes

 Edward Lewis Lagrone was born on March 3, 1957, in Fort Worth, Texas, one of several children born in a large family.
 He grew up in a housing project in the southeastern part of the city and studied up until the 10th grade, when he dropped out of school.
 On October 3, 1976, he got into an argument with an acquaintance, Michael Anthony Jones, outside the Lucky Lady Lounge, whereupon the two got into a fight.
 Eventually, Lagrone pulled out a .38 caliber revolver and shot Jones in the head before proceeding to fire the remaining shots into his body.
 He was arrested and charged with the murder shortly afterwards, but claimed that he was innocent.

 Nevertheless, he waived his right to a jury trial and was subsequently convicted for the murder, for which he was given a 20-year prison sentence.
 Lagrone served only seven years and was released in 1984, but struggled with finding a job due to his criminal record.
 He eventually managed to find a job as a factory worker, and the year following his release, he became acquainted with a woman named Pamela Lloyd.
 They soon started a romantic relationship, with Lagrone frequently staying over at her apartment, where Lloyd lived with her children and several relatives.
 His new relationship did not cause Lagrone to cease his criminal behavior, however, as he would begin sexually assaulting teenage girls whenever the opportunity arose.
 Fearing that their attacker would kill them if they told anyone, the victims did not contact the authorities about the assaults.
-His only notable arrests in the following years were two arrests for possession of crack cocaine, in October 1990 and February 1991, respectively.
+His only notable arrests in the following years were two arrests for possession of crack cocaine, in October 1990 and February 1991.